backdrop-contrib/paranoia/README.txt

 =====
 The only way to disable paranoia module is by changing its status in the database system table.
 By design it does not show up in the module administration page after it is enabled.

-You can also disable it with drush:
+You can disable it with a database query:
+UPDATE system SET status = 0 WHERE name = 'paranoia';

-drush dis paranoia
+Or you can disable it with drush: drush dis paranoia

 Support